 Inform the Debian Package Maintainer of the new release

-Note: This step may change as we review Debian Package Creation The Debian repository can only be updated by its maintainers (James Cummings and Sebastian Rahtz), so let James know that your release is done, so he can grab the new packages and add them to the repository.
+Note: This step may change as we review Debian Package Creation The Debian repository can only be updated by its maintainers, so let the Debian Package Maintainer know that your release is done, so they can grab the new packages and add them to the repository.

 Update the list of Previous releases of

 If you have editing privileges on the OpenCMS system on tei-c.org, add the new release to the top of the release table.
 If not, ask one of the other Council members who does (currently James Cummings and Martin Holmes) to make the change.

 Update the oXygen-ready distribution of TEI.